 For Unbelievable Immersion: In-Depth Exploration of Greece

 Greece is the cradle of Western civilization, and one of our favorite places to visit.
 We’re often all about island hopping, but now we’ve partnered with one of the world’s oldest travel companies to bring you the very best of what lies north, beyond the shore.
-With our partners Cox & Kings, you’ll spend five nights exploring ancient sites, incredible cuisine, and landscapes that you’ll have to see to truly believe.
+You’ll spend five nights exploring ancient sites, incredible cuisine, and landscapes that you’ll have to see to truly believe.

 Starting in Athens, dive right in to Greek culture with dinner at a taverna and a traditional folklore show.
 The next morning, meet your expert guide for a drive along the scenic Saronic Gulf and Corinth Canal to Mycenae, home of ancient poets like Homer and Agamemnon—the king that united the country’s ancient city states.
 Everywhere in Greece gives an air of nostalgic romance, but nowhere more so than Nafplio.
 With Venetian and Ottoman influences from mansions to fortresses, you’ll fall in love instantly.